 - 16th birthday photo balloons

-You can pick up a Balloon Time helium tank in Tesco or ASDA, as well as online.
-The standard helium kit comes with a pack of 30 colourful (9″) balloons, ribbon, and of course the tank, which can fill up to 30, 9″ latex balloons, 16, 11″ latex balloons, or 16, 11″ foil/Mylar balloons.
-The tank is recyclable, so just take it down to your local recycling centre when it’s empty.
+The standard helium kit from Balloon Time comes with a pack of 30 colourful (9″) balloons, ribbon, and of course, the tank, which can fill up to 30, 9″ latex balloons, 16, 11″ latex balloons, or 16, 11″ foil/Mylar balloons.
+The tank is recyclable, so just take it down to your local recycling center when it’s empty.

 And if you want some drink and snack ideas to enjoy on your Star Wars Movie Night, why not try…